 By Doug DeFilipps

 Doug DeFilipps is a research associate at Cascade Policy Institute.
-He is a graduate of Santa Clara University.
+He is a recent graduate of Santa Clara University.